Patreon/platform-documentation/source/includes/_usage.md

 Parameter | Description
 --------- | -----------
 page[count] | Maximum number of results returned sort | Comma-separated attributes to sort by, in order of precedence.
 Each attribute can be prepended with `-` to indicate descending order.
-Currently, we support `created` and `modified` for pledges. page[cursor] | From the sorted results, start returning where the first attribute in `sort` equals this value.
+Currently, we support `created` and `updated` for pledges. page[cursor] | From the sorted results, start returning where the first attribute in `sort` equals this value.

 The example URL on the right is for 5 pledges with max `created` before 2012-01-19, in reverse chronological order.